spinks/LioninWinterBall/README.md

 After creating a Firebase project you want to initialise the Firestore database; from the console's navigation pane, select Database, then click Create database for Cloud Firestore (for location pick the most sensible server).

-After this within a `FirebaseConfig.tsx` file in the `src` folder, you need to update the config object.
+After this within the [FirebaseConfig.tsx](./src/FirebaseConfig.tsx) file in the `src` folder, you need to update the config object.
 This is done as follows (copied from Firestore documentation):

 1. Sign in to Firebase, then open your project.
 2. Click the Settings icon, then select Project settings.